exakat/exakat-docs/Reference/Rules/Security/UploadFilenameInjection.rst

 +++++++++++++++++++++++++

   When receiving a file via Upload, it is recommended to store it under a `self <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_-generated name.
 Any storage that uses the original filename, or even a part of it may be vulnerable to injections.
+It is highly recommended to validate any incoming file, generate a name for it, and store the `result <https://www.php.net/result>`_ in a folder outside the web folder.
+Also, avoid accepting PHP scripts, if possible.

 .. code-block:: php